sjml/SimulatorGenerator/README.md

 -------
 You can see it in action [on twitter](http://twitter.com/SimGenerator).

-It also has the ability to take requests, **but this functionality is currently turned off due to abuse**!
-Tweet at it using the phrase "make one about" and it will respond back within a couple minutes.
+It also has the ability to take requests, **but this functionality is currently turned off due to abuse**.
+If it were on (or if you were running it yourself), you could tweet at it using the phrase "make one about" and it will respond back within a couple minutes.
 (NOTE: sometimes Twitter gets angry at it, so it doesn't consistently fulfill requests.)

 * "@SimGenerator Make one about Ron Paul, please."
 * "Hey, @SimGenerator, make one about a sweet ninja."